Modes (Patterns) of Essay Development

 Many college essays follow a primary pattern of development for laying out their ideas and expressing their main thesis.
+Others are organized according to genre.
 A pattern of development is the way the essay is organized, from one paragraph to the next, in order to present its thesis and the relevant, authoritative support for it.

 Your readers will be experiencing your essay in time.
 That is, they will read it starting in paragraph one and then two, then three, four, five, six… This may seem obvious, but you will need to consider how the reader will experience the essay in time and in relation to your thesis statement.

 Thus, we will need to organize the essay into a coherent pattern which allows the reader to easily follow our logic through the essay and fully relate it back to our central theme(s).
-Some essays use a combination of patterns to communicate their ideas but usually a primary pattern is established to present the overall structure and logical flow of the essay.
-Common patterns include:
+Some essays use a combination of patterns to communicate their ideas, but usually a primary pattern is established to present the overall structure and logical flow of the essay.

 - Narration & Description

 - Comparison & Contrast

 - There are several more variations of patterns of development (see below) but these are the most common.